Jane Grogan: Background

 Grogan was born in Geelong, Victoria, Australia.
 She completed her undergraduate degree in science at the University of Melbourne, Australia and a PhD in Immunology at Leiden University in The Netherlands.
 Her post-doctoral training was at the German Rheumatism Research Centre Berlin (DRFZ) in Berlin as an Alexander von Humboldt Fellow.

 She then moved to the United States to take up a position as a Howard Hughes Fellow at the University of California, San Francisco before joining Genentech in 2004.
-She moved to ArsenalBio in September 2019.
+She served as the chief scientific officer of ArsenalBio in September 2019.
+She then served as the chief scientific officer of Graphite Bio.

-Grogan is on the advisory board of the Sustainable Science Institute and presents a science journalism podcast produced by Genentech called Two Scientists Walk Into a Bar.
+Grogan is on the advisory board of the Sustainable Science Institute and was the founder and the original host of the science journalism podcast produced by Genentech called Two Scientists Walk Into a Bar.